spex-xray/pyspextools/_sources/install.rst.txt

     (myconda) linux:~> pip install git+https://github.com/spex-xray/pyspextools.git

-We recommend to install the pyspex module in a virtual environment like conda, so create your own conda environment (for example, myconda) first
+We recommend to install the pyspextools module in a virtual environment like conda, so create your own conda environment (for example, myconda) first

 Install using setup.py